AdityaSanthosh/PayTransferAPI/readme.md

 5. Run `flask run` after exporting the env variables.
 Check the official flask docs if necessary.
 6. Send a post request to `localhost:5000` (flask port) in json format with the input format mentioned below.
 7. You can see the output in the insomnia/ postman terminal.

+###### Docker Image
+A `Dockerfile` and `docker-compose` is present in the root directory.
+1. Download and install Docker
+2. Run `docker-compose up -d --build` which pulls the official python image, installs all the necessary packages, spins up 2 containers running
+`flask` and `postgres`.
+3. Using `Insomnia` or `postman` (api testing tool), send requests in below input format at `http://192.168.99.100:5000/deposit` and `http://192.168.99.100:5000/transfer`.
+4. Happy Testing!!

 ### Input format: